Chainode/ArchwayTools/README.md

 * Grafana Pie Chart plugin  --> please check guide InstallGrafana in this repo: https://github.com/Chainode/ArchwayTools/blob/main/InstallGrafana.md

 ## Import Archway Validator Dashboard into Grafana
-For this you will have to download the ArchwayValidator.json from this repo and then in Grafana go to *Dashboards* -> *Manage* -> *Import* -> *Upload JSON file* and select the ArchwayValidator.json to be uploaded.
+For this you will have to download the ArchwayValidator.json from this repo and then in Grafana go to *Dashboards* -> *Manage* -> *Import* -> *Upload JSON file* and select the Archway Validator Dashboard.json to be uploaded.
 As a next step you should make sure the right Prometheus connection has been selected and if necessary adapt the Dashboard.

 ## Final Result